aabad033/wicys.password_hashing_cracking/README.md

 ```

 ## For Linux / Kali VM
-You only need to install john the ripper tool:
+You only need to install John The Ripper (Kali already has this installed):

 Step 3: Install John the Ripper